Chemical Evolution and Kilonova Implications of Post-Merger Accretion Disk Winds: Discussion

 The overall contribution of binary mergers to the chemical enrichment of galaxies and stars is, however, affected by their typical delay times.
-As reported by \cite{Kobayashi2023}, the BH-NS mergers have possibly shorter delay times, because of the more massive progenitor stars that must have evolved quickly to form a BH companion.
-The NS-NS binary mergers occur within a broad range of delay times that may take a Gyr scale \citep{skulado2020}.
-Therefore, it may be hard to enrich the very first stars due to NS-NS merger, and most likely, they are not the only source at the lowest metallicities.
-Nevertheless, they seem to be the dominant producers of heavy r-process elements in the Milky Way budget \citep{Chen2024}, while the BH-NS mergers would be important only in some niche cases with favorable conditions for launching more massive ejecta.
+As reported by \cite{Kobayashi2023}, BH-NS mergers may have shorter delay times because their more massive progenitor stars evolve rapidly to form the BH companion.
+The NS-NS binary mergers occur over a broad range of delay times extending up to gigayear scales \citep{skulado2020}.
+However, growing evidence indicates a distinct fast-merging population with merger times as short as 10–100 Myr, which could enrich metal-poor environments at early epochs \citep{beniamini2019, Maoz_2025}.
+While these fast mergers contribute crucially to early r-process enrichment, long-delay mergers also dominate the overall galactic budget.
+Therefore, NS-NS mergers alone cannot fully explain the r-process abundances observed in the very first stars.
+Nevertheless, NS-NS mergers appear to be the dominant producers of heavy r-process elements in the Milky Way\citep{Chen2024}, whereas BH-NS mergers are significant only in certain niche cases with favorable conditions for launching more massive ejecta.